lemaoliu/qenn/README.md

 # Translation Quality Estimation (TQE) only Using Bilingual Corpora

+The entire toolkit will be released soon...
+If you have any requests for the toolkit, please contact lemaoliu@gmail.com.
+Thanks.

 This toolkit describes the main steps to train translation quality estimation systems only using bilingual corpus, following our recent paper [1].
 It is developed by Lemao Liu and Atsushi Fujita at NICT.